 Fund Type Term Assigned Term Allowed by the Code

+Statutory and Board-Designated

-Operating Funds 180 days 180 days
+Reserve Funds 180 days 180 days

-Board-Designated Reserve Funds

 • Tier One (1) 180 days 180 days

-Tier Two (2) 180 days 180 days
+Tier Two (2) -

 - e.
 Commercial Paper (CP) - i.
 CP is negotiable (i.e., marketable or transferable), although it is typically held to maturity.
 The maximum maturity is two hundred seventy (270) days, with most CP issued for terms of less than thirty (30) days.
-CP must meet the following criteria: - a) CP of "prime" quality, rated F1, or better, by Fitch Ratings Service, or are rated A-1 for short-term deposits by Standard & Poor's, or P-1 for short-term by Moody's, or are comparably rated by a nationally recognized statistical rating organization (NRSRO); - b) The entity that issues the CP shall meet all of the following conditions in either paragraph (1) or (2): - (1) The entity meets the following criteria: - (A) Is organized and operating in the United States as a general corporation. - (B) Has total assets in excess of five hundred million dollars (\$500,000,000). - (C) Has debt other than commercial paper, if any, that is rated in a Rating Category of "A" or its equivalent or higher by an NRSRO. - (2) The entity meets the following criteria: - (A) Is organized within the United States as a special purpose corporation, trust, or limited liability company. - (B) Has program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or a surety bond. - (C) Has commercial paper that is rated "A-1" or higher, or the equivalent, by an NRSRO; and - c) May not represent more than ten percent (10%) of the outstanding CP of the issuing corporation. - ii.
+CP must meet the following criteria: - a) CP of "prime" quality, rated F1, or better, by Fitch Ratings Service, or are rated A-1 for short-term deposits by Standard & Poor's, or P-1 for short-term by Moody's, or are comparably rated by a NRSRO; - b) The entity that issues the CP shall meet all of the following conditions in either paragraph (1) or (2): - (1) The entity meets the following criteria: - (A) Is organized and operating in the United States as a general corporation. - (B) Has total assets in excess of five hundred million dollars (\$500,000,000). - (C) Has debt other than commercial paper, if any, that is rated in a Rating Category of "A" or its equivalent or higher by a NRSRO. - (2) The entity meets the following criteria: - (A) Is organized within the United States as a special purpose corporation, trust, or limited liability company. - (B) Has program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or a surety bond. - (C) Has commercial paper that is rated "A-1" or higher, or the equivalent, by a NRSRO; and - c) May not represent more than ten percent (10%) of the outstanding CP of the issuing corporation. - ii.
 Maximum Term:

 Fund Type Term Assigned Term Allowed by the Code

 Operating Funds 270 days 270 days

+Statutory and Board-Designated

-Board-Designated Reserve Funds
+Reserve Funds 270 days 270 days

 • Tier One (1) 270 days 270 days

-• Tier Two (2) 270 days 270 days
+Tier Two (2) -

-- f.
-Negotiable Certificates of Deposit - i.
-Negotiable Certificates of Deposit must be issued by a Nationally- or state-chartered bank, or state or federal association or by a state licensed branch of a foreign bank, which have been rated F1 or better, by Fitch Ratings Service, or are rated A-1 for short-term deposits by Standard & Poor's and P-1 for short-term deposits by Moody's or are comparably rated by a nationally recognized rating agency. - Fund TypeTerm AssignedTerm Allowed by the CodeOperating Funds1 year5 yearsBoard-Designated Reserve FundsTier One (1)1 year5 yearsTier Two (2)1 year5 years - ii.
+f.
+Negotiable Certificates of Deposit

+- i.
+Negotiable Certificates of Deposit must be issued by a Nationally- or state-chartered bank, or state or federal association or by a state licensed branch of a foreign bank, which have been rated F1 or better, by Fitch Ratings Service, or are rated A-1 for short-term deposits by Standard & Poor's and P-1 for short-term deposits by Moody's or are comparably rated by a NRSRO. - ii.
 Maximum Term: